top of page

 Class Description:

-Students will focus on basic and intermediate dance skills for ballet, lyrical & jazz.
-Class will begin with a stretch & cardio warm up, then move into barre/center work, then transition to across the floor combinations/progressions.
+Students will focus on basic and intermediate dance skills for lyrical, jazz, & hip hop.
+Class will begin with a stretch & cardio warm up, then move into center work, then transition to across the floor combinations/progressions.
 Class will finish with learning choreography.
 Students will participate in two recitals, one Christmas and one Spring (dates TBD).

 Supply List: